mirisu2/notes/OpenShift/README.md

 on the proper server by IP address.
 The overlay network is the pod network in your OpenShift cluster.
 The VXLAN interfaces on each node provide access to and from that network.`

+*A TUN interface (short for network TUNnel) is a virtual network device that mimics the functionality of a physical interface.
+In the case of OpenShift, the tun0 interface acts as the default gateway on each node for the pod network.
+Because it’s a virtual device and not a physical one, it can be used to route traffic on and off the nonroutable pod network.*